Department of Teacher and Bilingual Education

 EDED 4613 Student Teaching 3-6 SCH (3-6)

 Students will demonstrate, in a laboratory setting, knowledge of and an ability to effectively apply those skills necessary for successful teaching in the elementary school.
 Student teaching is a full-time assignment (8 a.m. to 5 p.m.) for 16 weeks in an accredited elementary school.
 Student is to furnish transportation.
-Prerequisite: admission to student teaching.
+Prerequisite: Admission to teacher education.

 Reading (EDRG)